awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-ds-group.md

 ## Creating a dataset group \(AWS CLI\)<a name="data-prep-creating-ds-group-cli"></a>

-Create a dataset group by running the following command\.
-For more information about the API, see [CreateDatasetGroup](API_CreateDatasetGroup.md)\.
+Create a dataset group with the following command\.
+For more information about the CreateDatasetGroup API operation, see [CreateDatasetGroup](API_CreateDatasetGroup.md) in the API reference section\.

 ```
 aws personalize create-dataset-group --name dataset group name